 Interview with Andrew and Rob about payments, Fintechs in Australia and what disruption really is.

 Those two experts went very deep into various topics around payments, tech and business.
-If you are interested in a particular piece, click on the links here – you’re in for a treat:

 - What fascinates you about payments?